What's Hot

 Although, Google recently has implemented efforts such as:

-Along with, anti-discrimination procedures to make AI less racist.
+Along with anti-discrimination procedures to make AI less racist.

 “Many of our technology-related problems arise because of the unintended repercussions when seemingly benign technologies are used on a vast scale,”